 Queer: A Graphic History by Dr. Meg-John Barker and cartoonist Julia Scheele

 Best for older teens, Queer explores Western cultural views of sexuality and biology, acting less as a history lesson and more as a sort of illustrated introduction to queer theory and gender studies.
-VICE has interviewed the author and illustrator here.

 Release by Patrick Ness